Bound Volume Number

 I will refer to “When the Saints Go Marching In” as “Saints” frequently in this paper, as it is a common shorthand for the tune, used by both musicians and scholars.

 Jacks, Gregory H., "I Want to Be in That Number: A Song Profile of "When the Saints Go Marching In"" (2015).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 817.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution 3.0 License.